utshomax/postman-docs/src/pages/docs/integrations/available-integrations/ci-integrations/azure-devops-pipelines.md

 ## Viewing build status

 After you set up an Azure DevOps Pipelines integration, information for build jobs (pipeline runs) is available in Postman.
 For each build you can view the branch, start time, duration, and status (`Succeeded` or `Failed`).
-You can also view the results of collection runs that are [configured in your pipeline using Newman](#viewing-collection-run-details).
+You can also view the results of collection runs that are [configured in your pipeline using the Postman CLI](#viewing-collection-run-details).

 To view build jobs, open an API version and select the **Test** tab.
 The most recent jobs are listed under **CI/CD Builds**.